carbon-language/carbon-lang/flang/documentation/Extensions.md

   the length parameter of the implicit type, not the first.
 * Outside a character literal, a comment after a continuation marker (&) need not begin with a comment marker (!).
+* Classic C-style /*comments*/ are skipped, so multi-language header files are easier to write and use.

 Extensions supported when enabled by options
 --------------------------------------------